ngaskill/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/13-creating-ios-screenlets-advanced.markdown

                             if let data = data, html = NSString(data: data, encoding: NSUTF8StringEncoding) {
                                 self.resultTitle = self.parseTitle(html)
                             }

                             self.callOnSuccess()
                         }
                     }.resume()

                     return true
                 }

                 return false
             }

             // Parse the title from a webpage HTML private func parseTitle(html: NSString) -> String {
                 let range1 = html.rangeOfString("<title>")
                 let range2 = html.rangeOfString("</title>")

                 let start = range1.location + range1.length

                 return html.substringWithRange(NSMakeRange(start, range2.location - start))
             }

         }

-7. And finally, update your `createInteractor` method in the Screenlet's class so it returns the correct interactor in each case:
+7. Update your Screenlet class's `createInteractor` method so it returns the correct Interactor for each action.
+For example, the `createInteractor` method in `AddBookmarkScreenlet` contains a `switch` statement that returns an `AddBookmarkInteractor` or `GetWebTitleInteractor` instance when the add bookmark or get title action is called, respectively.
+Note that the `createAddBookmarkInteractor()` and `createGetTitleInteractor()` methods create these instances.
+Although you don't have to create your Interactor instances in separate methods, doing so leads to cleaner code:

+       ...
        override public func createInteractor(name name: String, sender: AnyObject?) -> Interactor? {
             switch name {
             case AddBookmarkScreenlet.AddBookmarkAction:
                 return createAddBookmarkInteractor()